syncfusion/blazor-docs/src/schedule/scheduler/how-to/open-editor-window-on-single-click.md

 # Open Editor Window on Single Click

 By default, the editor window will open on double clicking the cell or appointment.
-In the following code example, we have opened the editor window on single click using `OpenEditor` public method within `OnCellClick` and `OnEventClick` Scheduler events.
+In the following code example, we have opened the editor window on single click using `OpenEditorAsync` public method within `OnCellClick` and `OnEventClick` Scheduler events.

 ```csharp
 @using Syncfusion.Blazor.Schedule